annafran/drinkgenie-chatbot/Submission/planning/problem.md

 * Input: "yes"
 * Output: "Cold and not in the mood to party.
 Sounds like a dire situation.
 Are you low on energy?"
 * Input: "no"
 * Output: "So your batteries are already charged today Anna.
 In that case let's get you a chamomile tea.
 Not my cup of tea, but suit yourself.
-If you want decide you need another more exciting drink afterwards just type restart."
+If you decide you need another more exciting drink afterwards just type restart."

 **Path for water with cucumber**